-Enneagram 3s idolise the innate quality of value.
+This type idealises the universal innate quality of Value (name given by A.H.Almaas).
 The personality constellates around manufacturing this quality.
 How do we embody value in the world?
 We relentlessly strive, accomplish, and achieve the high regard of our milieus, get the job done, and look good whilst doing it, forgetting that our sparkling images do not define us.
 This preoccupation, Vanity, is type 3’s Passion (the Enneagram term for a key feature) and it is most in evidence in the domain of the dominant instinct.

 Names given to Enneagram Type 3